cephaschapa/stream/README.md

 ## StreamIO

-An online video conferencing and collaboration platform build to enhence the learning experience of students as well as help instructor deliver content effectively.
+An online video conferencing and collaboration platform build to enhence the learning experience of students as well as help instructors deliver content effectively.
-Initial develelopment begun in january 2022 by Cephas Chapa a software engineer from Zambia.
+Initial development begun in january 2022 by Cephas Chapa a software engineer from Zambia.

 ## Features